Mark Cavendish: 2010

 After a dental problem, Cavendish delayed the start of his 2010 season until the Vuelta a Andalucía in mid-February.
-Following the lay off his form was poor, and he failed to defend his victory at the Milan–San Remo, coming in six minutes behind the winner in eighty-ninth place.
+Following the lay off, he failed to defend his victory at Milan–San Remo, coming in six minutes behind the winner in eighty-ninth place.
 His pre-season goals were to win the green jersey in the Tour de France and win the road race at the UCI Road World Championships.
-Cavendish raced in the Tour of Flanders but only to work for a teammate and gain experience.
+Cavendish raced in the Tour of Flanders for the first time but only to work for a teammate and gain experience.
 He was involved in a crash and did not finish.

-Following a poor start to the season, he found form at the Volta a Catalunya, finishing seventh in the time-trial and winning stage two.
+He found form at the Volta a Catalunya, finishing seventh in the time-trial and winning stage two.
 His team withdrew Cavendish from the Tour de Romandie for making an offensive gesture after winning the second stage.
-Missing the Giro d'Italia, he chose instead to compete at the Tour of California starting in May, where he won stage one—only his third victory of the season.
+Missing the Giro d'Italia, he chose instead to compete at the Tour of California starting in May, where he won stage one for his third victory of the season.
 In June, Cavendish crashed heavily whilst sprinting in the closing metres of stage four of the Tour de Suisse.
 He appeared to veer off line and brought down Haussler and several other riders, raising criticism from other teams regarding his riding style.

 Cavendish entered the Tour de France.
 During stage one, he crashed out of the final sprint, with just under 3 km remaining in the stage.
 Overhead camera footage showed him failing to negotiate a corner after entering too fast and turning too late.
 He then leaned his shoulder into a fellow rider as he travelled away from the racing line.
-Cavendish returned to form by winning the stage five, six, eleven, eighteen and twenty, bringing his career total to fifteen tour stage wins.
+Cavendish returned to form by winning stages five, six, eleven, eighteen and twenty, bringing his career total to fifteen Tour de France stage wins.
 He ended up second in the points classification, eleven points behind Petacchi.
 Cavendish's next race was the Vuelta a España.
 His team won the team time trial with Cavendish finishing first, taking the leader's jersey.
-He could place only second or third in the subsequent sprint stages but returned to form later in the race winning stage twelve, thirteen, eighteen and the points classification.
+He could place only second or third in the subsequent sprint stages but in the second half of the race, he won stages twelve, thirteen, eighteen and ultimately won the points classification.